Email: Chapter 3, Article 7

 §3-7-6.
 County and district contests; notices; time.

 §3-7-7.
-County court to hear county and district contests; procedure; review.
+Circuit court to hear county, district, and municipal contests; procedure; review.

 §3-7-8.
 Correction of returns; extent.